niyoceles/smschat/README.md

 # smschat
-### SmsChat is a simple CRUD application built for saving saving the messages of the users
+### SmsChat is a simple CRUD application built for saving the messages of the users

 ## Built With